Nashville Housing Market: Trends & Prices (2025)

 Transit Score:

-Average Household Income:
+Median Household Income:

 East End Housing Market

-Average Sale Price
+Median Sale Price

-Average Price Per Sq.
+Median Price Per Sq.
 Foot

 Downtown

-You want it, Downtown Nashville has it—from museums and sports, to shopping and restaurants galore.
+You want it, Downtown Nashville has it — from museums and sports to shopping and restaurants galore.
 There is no shortage of fun to be found Downtown.

-It is also the home of Nashville Yards, a new 17-acre development in the heart of Downtown, featuring dining and retail, entertainment, a high-end hotel, residential, office space — and Amazon Nashville’s headquarters.
+It is also the home of Nashville Yards, a 17-acre development in the heart of Downtown, featuring dining and retail, entertainment, a high-end hotel, residential, office space — and Amazon Nashville’s headquarters.

 This dynamic, urban neighborhood has a lot of great apartment options, but you can also consider buying property that will keep you close to work, public transit, and all the entertainment you can hope for.